rrrnld/arylic-uart-tcp-cli/README.md

  Required:
- -c, --cmd VALUE                             The command you want to send, e.g. MCU+PAS+RAKOIT:VER -i, --ip VALUE                              IP of the Arylic device you want to send the command to
+ -c, --cmd VALUE                             The command you want to send, e.g. MCU+PAS+RAKOIT:VER -d, --device VALUE                          IP or URL (without protocol) of the Arylic device you want to send the command to

  Optional:
  -h, --help                                  Show this help message.